A CRO Guide for Marketers

 Conversion rate optimization marketing or CRO marketing is crucial because optimization enables your marketing efforts to edge over those who do not practice CRO marketing efficiently.

 These actions could vary from meeting your main business conversion goal to attaining micro conversions.
-For instance, visitors making an online purchase on an eCommerce store could be your primary goal, and clicking the ‘add to cart’ button, which would move them ahead in the sales funnel, could be a micro conversion.
+For instance, site visitors making an online purchase on an eCommerce online store could be your primary goal, and clicking the ‘add to cart button, which would move them ahead in the sales funnel, could be a micro-conversion.

-So, how can you get more visitors to convert?
-The first step is not looking at the visitors but looking within your company to identify your business goals.
+So, how can you get more website visitors to convert?
+When employing eCommerce conversion rate optimization tactics, remember: the first step is not looking at the visitors but looking within your company to identify your business goals.